Criminal Law in Poland & Penal Code in Poland

 deals with economic matters, in particular financial matters of a company.
 This is called extended liability, e.g. of the president of the company’s management board, as the head of the management board’s work, unless the duties in this regard have been expressly entrusted to another member of the management board.

-The so-called extended liability is related to the fact that in description of many fiscal crimes and petty crimes the subject is defined by a collective name (e.g. “taxpayer”, “payer”, “resident”, “importer “).
+The so-called extended liability is related to the fact that in description of many fiscal crimes and petty crimes the subject is defined by a collective name (e.g. „taxpayer„, „payer”, „resident”, „importer „).
 However, criminal liability applies only to natural persons.
 The extended liability of a representatives allows for the application of criminal liability towards persons dealing with economic matters, in particular financial matters of a legal person (e.g. limited liability company or joint-stock company) or an organizational unit without legal personality (e.g. partnerships).
-In such situations, a natural person operating in a given economic entity is liable as the perpetrator, if he or she dealt with economic matters, in particular financial matters of the given entity.

-Limitation periods for the personal criminal liability
+Limitation periods for criminal liability – general rules in Poland

 As a rule, the lapse of a certain period of time causes the exclusion of a criminal liability and the perpetrator of a crime shall not be pursued and sentenced for a crime.
 The Penal Code provides for different limitation periods for crimes prosecuted by public indictment, depending on the seriousness of the act and the amount of the impending penalty.
 Namely, the criminal liability ceases if the following number of years have passed since a crime was committed: